alwaysgreenhq/alwaysgreen/README.md

 Endgame: A self‑healing CI/CD autopilot that keeps PR→prod green across any runner.

-## What Nova Is / Isn’t
+## What AlwaysGreen Is / Isn’t

 - **Is**: An agentic reviewer/fixer that patches the obvious & repetitive breakages before humans look.
 - **Isn’t**: An IDE coding assistant.
-Nova focuses on shipping, not typing.
+AlwaysGreen focuses on shipping, not typing.
 - **Is**: Safe, auditable, and conservative by default.
-- **Isn’t**: A “big bang” refactorer; Nova prefers minimal diffs with clear rationales.
+- **Isn’t**: A “big bang” refactorer; AlwaysGreen prefers minimal diffs with clear rationales.

 ## FAQ

 **Do I need a big test suite?**
-No. Nova already helps with lint/type/import/build failures and can generate small smoke tests.
+No. AlwaysGreen already helps with lint/type/import/build failures and can generate small smoke tests.
 More tests = more autopatch power.

-**Will Nova touch main?**
+**Will AlwaysGreen touch main?**
-No. Nova works on `nova/fix/...` (or your configured branch).
+No. AlwaysGreen works on `nova/fix/...` (or your configured branch).
 You review/merge.

 **What if a fix looks risky?**
 Riskier categories land as suggestions (PR comments or draft commits).
 You stay in control via the risk policy.

 **Which languages are supported?**
-Nova’s v1 flow is optimized for Python projects (e.g., pytest).
+AlwaysGreen’s v1 flow is optimized for Python projects (e.g., pytest).
 Additional stacks are on the roadmap.

 **Which models can I use?**
 Bring your own API key (e.g., OpenAI).
 Configure via `OPENAI_API_KEY`.
 (Follow your model provider’s data policies.)

-**How do I observe what Nova changed?**
+**How do I observe what AlwaysGreen changed?**
 Each patch includes a one‑paragraph rationale, diff stats, and provenance.
-The CI logs also show Nova’s plan/critic loop.
+The CI logs also show AlwaysGreen’s plan/critic loop.

 ## Contributing

 Contributions welcome!

 - Open an issue or PR with repro steps and failing checks.
-- Keep diffs minimal where possible (Nova approves!).
+- Keep diffs minimal where possible (AlwaysGreen approves!).
 - Larger proposals: start a discussion first.

 We’ll add a full CONTRIBUTING guide and code of conduct shortly.

 ## License

-MIT © Nova contributors
+MIT © AlwaysGreen contributors

 ---